HasanAbdelhady/Building-a-Denoising-Autoencoder-Using-Pytorch-on-CIFAR-10-MNIST/README.md

 # Denoising Autoencoder for Image Reconstruction

-This project implements denoising autoencoders from scratch using PyTorch and applies them to both the MNIST and CIFAR-10 datasets.
+In this project I implement 2 denoising autoencoders from scratch using PyTorch to denoise images from both the MNIST, and CIFAR-10 Datasets

 ## Overview